TMJ & Sleep Therapy Centre

 TMJ Symptoms for North Carolina Patients

-The temporomandibular joint syndrome is a disorder of the nerves and jaw muscles caused by injury to the temporomandibular joint.
-The joint is the connection between the jawbone and the skull.
-The injured TMJ leads to pain with chewing, crackling, popping and clicking of the jaw, tooth grinding (bruxism), swelling on the sides of the face, nerve inflammation, Morning headaches, including migraines and sometimes dysfunction of the eustachian tube.
+The injured TMJ leads to pain with chewing, crackling, popping, and clicking of the jaw, tooth grinding (bruxism), swelling on the sides of the face, nerve inflammation, Morning headaches, including migraines, and sometimes eustachian tube dysfunction.

 • Limited jaw opening